gajus/vlad/README.md

 # Vlad

-Input validation library:

-* succinct
-* extendable
-* multilingual
+Vlad is input validation library designed to use succinct syntax with extendable validation rules and multilingual support.

+Vlad is not input sanitization library.

 [Documentation](http://anuary.com/vlad/) and [Usage Examples](http://anuary.com/vlad/) are written using code examples with inline documentation.